Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Introduction

 \section{Introduction}

 Robotic systems are an integral part of today's manufacturing processes.
 Yet, their deployment is highly constrained and limited to businesses with high revenue due to the lack of qualified workers with robotic programming skills~\cite{Tsarouchi02082016}.
-Recent advances in generative artificial intelligence are reducing this gap~\cite{SOORI202354,wang2024large}.
-Companies like NVIDIA predict that these models will soon be deployed in multiple areas beyond manufacturing, including apartments, offices, hotels, etc. Examples include Tesla's Optimus humanoid robot, Boston Dynamics' Spot robot and Samsung's bot handy robot.
+Recent advances in generative artificial intelligence (AI) are reducing this gap~\cite{SOORI202354,wang2024large}.
+Companies like NVIDIA predict that these robots will soon be deployed in multiple areas beyond manufacturing, including apartments, offices, hotels, etc. Examples include Tesla's Optimus humanoid robot, Boston Dynamics' Spot robot, and Agibot's humanoid robots.

-The main generative AI-based state-of-the-art AI models that enable this are named Visual Language Action (VLA) models.
-VLA models represent a promising direction towards enabling robots to interpret visual scenes, understand natural language commands, and execute complex tasks seamlessly in dynamic environments.
-These models take as input a set of images, a natural language instruction, and the state of the robot under control.
+The main generative AI-based state-of-the-art models that enable this are Vision-Language-Action (VLA) models, which are typically integrated within complete robotic systems.
+These systems combine VLA models with additional robotic modules such as low-level motion controllers, actuation systems, and safety or stabilization controllers~\cite{kim2024openvla,zitkovich2023rt}.
+VLA-enabled robots represent a promising approach to enabling robots to interpret visual scenes, understand natural language commands, and execute complex tasks seamlessly in dynamic environments.
+These systems take as input a set of images, a natural language instruction, and the state of the robot under control.
 As output, they generate a set of action chunks that are directly converted into loco-motion and manipulation commands.
 This effectively bridges high-level cognitive instructions with low-level robotic actions, simplifying robotic programming and facilitating human-robot interaction.